Davos 2023: CEOs buzz about ChatGPT-style AI at World Economic Forum

 In an interview, Prince said Cloudflare was using such technology to write code on its Workers platform.
 Cloudflare is also exploring how such tech can answer inquiries faster for its free-tier customers as well, he said on the annual meeting's sidelines.

-Alex Karp, CEO of Palantir Technologies Inc, a software provider helping governments visualize an army's movements or enterprises vet their supply chains, among other tasks, said such AI could have military applications.
+Alex Karp, CEO of Palantir Technologies Inc, a software provider helping governments visualise an army's movements or enterprises vet their supply chains, among other tasks, said such AI could have military applications.

 Karp told Reuters in Davos, "The idea that an autonomous thing could generate results is basically obviously useful for war."